 Agencies.
 The FEIS was transmitted to 39 federal, state, and local agencies for review and comment.
 Comments were received from five agencies, and the VDOT fully and adequately addressed all of the substantive comments in their request for a ROD.
-In addition, Project Number 1 was discussed at a partnering meeting among several federal agencies including the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, and the U.S. Environmental Protection Agency.
+In addition, Section 2 was discussed at a partnering meeting among several federal agencies including the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, and the U.S. Environmental Protection Agency.
 None of the agencies entered any objections to the project, and there are no unresolved interagency disagreements.
 Based on the agency coordination, there is a reasonable expectation that a Clean Water Act Section 404 permit will be obtained.
-In addition, the entire project is within the City of Newport News and the City supports the project as indicated in their letter dated January 28, 2014.
+In addition, the City of Newport News and York County supports the project.